AlmaLinux 9.5 Released, Here’s What’s New

 The SELinux policy has also been updated, allowing the QEMU Guest Agent to execute commands more securely, and the crypto-policies packages have expanded to include algorithm selection for Java.

-AlmaLinux 9.4 is available for four architectures: Intel/AMD (x86_64), ARM64 (aarch64), IBM PowerPC (ppc64le), and IBM Z (s390x).
-You can download the installation ISO images from public mirrors.
+AlmaLinux 9.5 is available for four architectures: Intel/AMD (x86_64), ARM64 (aarch64), IBM PowerPC (ppc64le), and IBM Z (s390x).
+The ISO images can be downloaded from public mirrors for those opting for a fresh install.

 sudo dnf upgrade -yCode language: Bash (bash)